 Chronic poisoning occurs due to the absorption of small amounts of lead, which over a long period accumulates in the body [17].
 One of the detrimental consequences stemming from the disposal of toxic waste is the deleterious effect imposed on coastal ecosystems, particularly when domestic waste is directly discharged into the water.
 The persistence of this practice portends a substantial escalation in pollution along the coast, and Mandalle Coastal Beach stands as an example, presenting an elevated likelihood of pollution incidence.
 In heavy metal contamination, involving Pb, the ramifications extend to the direct or indirect compromise of water quality.

 The quality of seawater is influenced by natural factors and interactions with the land environment.
 Mandalle Beach is an area where Pb pollution can occur due to the many activities, such as a large number of fishing boats, seaweed farming, and fish farming, affecting Pb pollution.
 A pivotal factor contributing to the deterioration of seawater quality is the improper management and persistent discharge of pollutant waste from terrestrial sources.
 This continuous influx over an extended period surpasses established quality thresholds, culminating in the onset of marine pollution [18].
 Water quality parameters can affect the concentration of heavy metals in the water [19].
 There is an increase in fishing activity in the Mandalle Beach area, as fishermen catch fish and cultivate seaweed, and other activities are suspected of causing Pb pollution in these waters.
-Therefore, a research was carried out on the possibility of heavy metal pollution, specifically types of lead.
+Therefore, research was carried out on the possibility of heavy metal pollution, specifically types of lead.
 Since no analysis has been conducted concerning the condition of Pb, this research analyzes the content of heavy metals along the coast of Mandalle Beach, Pangkep Regency, Indonesia.

 MATERIALS AND METHODS